NatalieCK/Conclave_01/front/CONTRIBUTION.md

 14/4 NATALIE - Worked on styling for earlier pages and troubleshooted the 'aboutconclave' page with Joy (modal display).
 Making provide/ inject functional on writepost.
 Discussing home page post and comments functionality, brainstorming this functionality with team.
 Got feedback from tutor also.
 Tom to develop.
 Identified potential issies with provide/ inject that other teams were having.
 Working on local storage alternative in case of error.
+Successfully resolved & functional with local storage of user data on login, signup and writepost.